 Now you can either spread half of the filling over half of the dough and roll it up into a large sausage and cut the roll into 2cm wide pieces.

 If you want to go for braids – or messy buns as I like to call them – like those pictured above, instead of rolling up the dough, fold it over and cut it up into two finger wide strips.
-Slice those strips in half, leaving approximately one centimetre attached at the top.
+Slice those strips in half, leaving approximately one centimeter attached at the top.
 Twist the two halves and nestle them on top of the attached bit.

 Step 4: Final Preparations & Baking

 Put your buns on the baking trays, cover them with your clean kitchen towel and let them rise for another 45 minutes.
 In the meantime preheat your oven to 180°C.

 Fresh cinnamon buns always taste best.
 But if you store them in an airtight container or a linen bag, they will keep for the following 2-3 days.